marcioreisjr/minesweeper/README.md

 safe cells.
 This implementation allows multi-players to compete for the best scores.

-This app is a full-stack application to showcase the technologies listed below.
+This (MVP - Minimum Viable Product) app is a full-stack application to showcase the technologies listed below.
 It is a personal project for the Galvanize Software Engineering Immersive program.
 - Django / REST Framework / Templates
 - SQLite3
 - Bootstrap